The $5 Repurposed Fire Pit

 Reusing and repurposing when doing home improvements is a really frugal way to save cash.
 It’s also a great way to conserve resources and save goodies from the landfill.
 If you are wanting to have a fire ring in your back yard.
 You might just have everything that you need in your yard already.
 It doesn’t hurt to repurpose things to get a new project completed.

-For a basic fire pit you need to start of with a few steps first.
+For a basic repurposed fire pit you need to start of with a few steps first.

 - Make sure to clear area of all items that could easily catch fire (ie. dry leaves, twigs, grass clippings)

-- Actually clear the area of the ring down to the dirt.
+- Clear the area of the ring down to the dirt.
 If there are any roots near the surface, make sure to dig them up as they can be a fire hazard.

 - Now’s the fun part!
 Search your yard for great items that you can use to line your fire pit!
 Look for medium sized rocks, old bricks, metal fencing.